colognechip/gatemate_ila/README.md

 $ > python3 ILAcop.py start
 </pre>
 The user software remembers the last configuration of the FPGA, reconfigures the FPGA, and starts communication with the gateware of the ILA.

+The -s parameter prevents the FPGA from being reconfigured on restart.

 ### Example of configuration with the interactive shell